vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/comment.md

 Then input your new GitHub repo name and set `LEAN_ID`, `LEAN_KEY` and `LEAN_MASTER_KEY` environment variables in the "Environment Variables" column. `APP ID` is the value of `LEAN_ID`, and `APP Key` to `LEAN_KEY`, `Master Key` to `LEAN_MASTER_KEY`.

 Click `Deploy` button to deploy.
 It will show you deploy successfully after a minitues time.
-Then config the vercel link in your themeConfig:
+Then config the vercel link in your theme options:

 :::: code-group